bcopos/wp_appx_analysis/README.md

 What else?
 ------

-- check if developers check `callingUri` in ScriptNotifyEvent handlers
+- verify that developers check `callingUri` in ScriptNotifyEvent handlers

 Code Example of handlers